TeachBoost/mox/README.md

-# Mishra
+# Mox

-Mishra is a front-end project template for building applications with Browserify and Node modules.
-It is an opinionated structure that allows great flexibility and easy compilation.
+Mox is a collection of the common libraries used throughout all front-end projects.

 ## Dependencies